Confederation of the Polish Crown: Economy

 The main economic postulate of the party is economic sovereignty; it advocates financial sovereignty and 'the inalienable right to issue its own currency'.
 It declares to be "against usurious and fiscal exploitation, against statism and bureaucratic Talmudism; both against the recurrence of socialism and against the threats of anti-national liberalism, which takes the form of economic and ideological colonialism."
-It argues for a focus on Polish agriculture, stating: "Polish agriculture is like a hen laying golden eggs.
+Confederation of the Polish Crown argues for a focus on Polish agriculture, stating: "Polish agriculture is like a hen laying golden eggs.
 It would be very foolish not to take care of them."
 It proposes to make Poland's food security as one of the strategic directions of state management, terminating 'absurd climate policy', protectionism through limiting food imports, withdrawing from unfavourable EU agreements, and promoting farmers directly selling their produce.

+The party is described as anti-migrant, and proposes heavy legal restrictions on immigrants in Poland, particularly Ukrainian ones.
+In 2022, the party submitted a bill to the Sejm in 2022 titled "Stop the Ukrainization of Poland", which aimed to protect Poland from "fragmentation in terms of ethnicity, politics, and even territorial integrity in the face of a mass influx of Ukrainian refugees".
+The KKP argues that immigration and its effects must be curbed, stating that it leads to consequences such as "cultural distrust", increasing social distance, crime rate increases, and disadvantaging native workers in the local labor market.
+The party has also spoken against day care service (żłobek), criticizing policies and institutions that pressure or enable women to enter the workforce.